springfox/springfox/next-release.md

 ### Notable Dependencies
+- Spring 3.2.x or above
+- scala lib 2.10.0
+- jackson 2.1.5 (older/newer versions may work)

 ### Urls (SwaggerPathProvider)
-The swagger specification recommends the use of absolute URL's for where possible - specifically the the `path` attribute of api's within the ResourceListing's and the `basePath` attribute of Api Declarations.
-Most users of swagger-springmvc have expressed a preference for relative urls hence `RelativeSwaggerPathProvider` is the default SwaggerPathProvider`. `AbsoluteSwaggerPathProvider` can be used to provide absolute urls. `AbsoluteSwaggerPathProvider`has a hardcoded appRoot but demonstrates the concept.
-If you wish use absolute urls: use `AbsoluteSwaggerPathProvider` as a guide and configure your `SwaggerSpringMvcPlugin` with:
+The swagger specification recommends the use of absolute URL's where possible - specifically the the `path` attribute of api's within the ResourceListing's and the `basePath` attribute of Api Declarations.
+Most users of swagger-springmvc have expressed a preference for relative urls hence `RelativeSwaggerPathProvider` is the default `SwaggerPathProvider`. `AbsoluteSwaggerPathProvider` can be used to provide absolute urls. `AbsoluteSwaggerPathProvider` has a hardcoded appRoot but demonstrates the concept.
+If you wish to use absolute urls use `AbsoluteSwaggerPathProvider` as a guide and configure your `SwaggerSpringMvcPlugin` with:

  ```java
 .pathProvider(myPathProvider)